-B.S. in Entrepreneurship
+BS in Entrepreneurship

-Entrepreneurship students learn how to shape entrepreneurial opportunities and assess financial and market feasibility.
+Entrepreneurship students learn how to shape entrepreneurial opportunities and assess market feasibility.
 The entrepreneurship major includes working in teams, constructing business models, communicating with partners and customers, and assessing feasibility while launching a new venture or initiative.

 The skills and competencies gained in this program are vital for the success of any business or organization, including early-stage startups, corporations, family businesses, nonprofits, franchises, and other settings.
 Graduates can start new businesses, buy existing ventures, or go into entrepreneurial positions in profit or not-for-profit ventures.
 Other career options include intrapreneurship (innovation in large organizations), venture capital, and social entrepreneurship.

-The entrepreneurship major comprises 61 units.
+The entrepreneurship major comprises 63 units.
 Students must achieve an average GPA of 2.5 or higher in their major courses (this includes the Business Core).

 |Business Core Courses|

-|ACCT 120||Principles of Accounting I||4|
+|ACCT 120||Principles of Accounting I||3|

 |ACCT 121||Principles of Accounting II||3|

-|BUSI 240||Introduction to Information Systems||3|
+|BUSI 240||Introduction to Information Systems and Business Applications||3|

-|ECON 250||Principles of Macroeconomics 2||3|
+|ECON 200||Survey of Economics 2||3|

 |MKTG 260||Principles of Marketing||3|

-|BUSI 110||Business and Entrepreneurship||3|
+|BUSI 110||Business and Entrepreneurship 5||3|

 |ENTR 312||Creativity and Innovation F||3|

-|MGMT 350||Business Management Internship||3|
+|MGMT 350||Business Management Internship 4||3|

 Meets the General Education Quantitative Literacy requirement.